 So while unconscious influences are in fact, “going on” inside our brains and bodies, that does not mean they are “me” in the sense as most everyone understands it to be as the experience of being the willful, conscious owner of our actions, since the body and the unconscious workings of the brain are not one and the same as the experiential phenomenon of self – of the belief that “I” am “responsible” for “my” actions.
 Again – the brain and the body are not the self.
 The self is thought itself arising in the brain, as we will soon explore in more depth.
 In other words, the “me” is nothing more than an idea built from thoughts of the brain of the organism.
 Therefore, there is no real “me” outside the brain and its thoughts, which is why there can be no ownership of anything – “conscious” or “unconscious.”
 Any attempts at finding “wiggle room” or “elbow room,” as Dan Dennett has entitled one of his books on free will, for there to somehow be true “ownership” of anything at all, reveals a failure on the part of the compatibilist in understanding the ultimate illusion of the self.
 The bottom line is, the compatibilist position is just a futile mental exercise, and a clever play-on-words/semantics game smart people play to try to convince themselves that “free will” is somehow compatible with determinism, in order to deal with the cognitive dissonance many feel between believing themselves to be the willful agents of their thoughts and actions, when the facts of determinism reveal they are not.
 Since this idea is so repugnant to many, then it is no surprise there would be a desire to find some measure of compatibility between free will and determinism – hence compatibilism.
 However, as stated previously, there is not, and cannot be any compatibility between the two, no matter how many intellectual and philosophical gymnastics we put ourselves through.

 We have just explored the importance of how thoughts in particular relate to the ego, the self, and therefore our belief in “will.”
 Thoughts precede what we consider “voluntary” action, which gives rise to our feelings of “will.”
 Without thoughts there is no action.
-However, if we are not responsible for the thoughts behind our actions, how then can we also be responsible for our actions?
+However, if we are not responsible for the thoughts behind our actions, and cannot control which thoughts lead to action and which thoughts do not lead to action, how then can we also be responsible for our actions?
 We can’t be.
 As stated previously, we don’t identify our “body” and its involuntary functions like breathing and the manufacturing of red blood cells with our sense of “I” and “will.”
 That is why we don’t think “I” am making red blood cells, but rather “my body” is making red blood cells.
 However, we do think “I” thought of something – not “my brain” thought of something.
 The fact we feel this way clearly demonstrates the fact we see our body and mind as separate things – as if we have a body which runs on its own, independent of our conscious thought processes, and “houses” our separate minds with “free will” that tell our bodies “what to think” and “what to do.”
 Most people are therefore dualists at heart.
 This is what gives rise to the belief in the so-called “mind-body problem,” and with it, notions of the “immortal soul,” and is the basis for Rene Descartes’ mind-body dualism theory we will explore in more depth later on.
 If we did not see mind and body as separate things, then we would not see any distinction between the heart in our bodies beating involuntarily, and us voluntarily deciding to move our bodies to take a walk.

 The ego is a kind of “thief” – taking credit for thoughts and actions it cannot be responsible for, but believes it is.
 The ego takes credit and assigns blame when neither is truly warranted.
 While it appears as if there is a separation between the “voluntary” and the “involuntary,” this is ultimately an illusion.
 Making decisions and choices – activity we typically consider “voluntary,” is at bottom, no different than what we consider “involuntary” thoughts spontaneously arising in the mind, because all mental activity – from so-called “random thoughts,” to “consciously thinking” about a problem and making choices, are underpinned by past and ultimately unconscious influences which drive these mental activities.
 That is why there is no true demarcation line between when something is “involuntary,” and when something becomes “voluntary;” when it “becomes ours,” or when we “become responsible.”
 Thoughts and actions never “become ours,” and we never truly “become responsible,” because as stated previously, while “we” claim “ownership” of “our” thoughts, choices, and actions, they do not arise from our conscious self – from “me” first, but from prior causes which arise in the subconscious when once translated into a conscious thought become a cognition of the idea that “I” thought of something, when in truth, “I” did not think of anything.